unknownpgr/git-key/README.md

 ## Docs

-`yarn git-key hide` : Encrypt secret files and return password `yarn git-key clear` : Clear all files listed in `.secrets` file `yarn git-key reveal [-p|--password] PASSWORD` : Restore secret files with password
+- `yarn git-key hide` : Encrypt secret files and return password
+- `yarn git-key clear` : Clear all files listed in `.secrets` file
+- `yarn git-key reveal [-p|--password] PASSWORD` : Restore secret files with password

 > When using `git-key reveal`, password can be supplied by `GIT_KEY_PASSWORD` environment variable.
+If both env variable and command line parameter are supplied, command line parameter will be used.

 ### Options